valery-barysok/session-file-store/README.md

   - `minTimeout`   Defaults to 50
   - `maxTimeout`   Defaults to 100
   - `reapInterval` Interval to clear expired sessions in seconds or -1 if do not need.
 Defaults to 1 hour
-  - `reapWorker`   If need to do clearing of expired sessions in a distinct worker process.
+  - `reapAsync`    use distinct worker process for removing stale sessions.
 Defaults to true

 ## Usage